Zardoz

 Zardoz is a 1974 science fantasy film written, produced, and directed by John Boorman and starring Sean Connery and Charlotte Rampling.
-It depicts a post-apocalyptic world (which Boorman says, in the audio commentary, is matriarchal) where barbarians (the "Brutals") worship "Zardoz", a stone god with the power to grant either death or eternal life, and who—in the opening scene—declares: "The gun is good!
-The penis is evil!".
-In this future dystopia, while the Brutals live in a wasteland, their overlords (the "Eternals") luxuriate in the Vortex, apparently as self-satisfied landed gentry.
-The Eternals created Zardoz to control the Brutals, inciting them to mass murder.
-However, Zed (Sean Connery) refuses to accept the status quo and his place among the oppressed, embarking on a journey that explores the theme of genetic engineering and exposes the devastating truth about the corrupt society he lives in.
+It depicts a post-apocalyptic world where barbarians (the Brutals) worship the stone idol Zardoz while growing food for a hidden elite, the Eternals.
+The Brutal Zed, driven by curiosity about Zardoz, instigates a confrontation between the two peoples.

 Boorman decided to make the film after his abortive attempt at dramatising The Lord of the Rings.
-Burt Reynolds was originally given the role, but he pulled out due to illness.
-Sean Connery, in an attempt to reinvent himself after portraying James Bond, signed on.
-It was shot entirely in County Wicklow, in the east of Ireland, and used locations at the Glencree Centre for Reconciliation, Hollybrook Hall (now Brennanstown Riding School) in Kilmacanogue, and Luggala mountain for the dramatic wasteland sequences.
+Burt Reynolds was originally given the role of Zed, but subsequently declined it due to illness.
+His place was taken by Sean Connery, who wanted to reinvent himself after portraying James Bond.
+It was shot entirely in County Wicklow in the east of Ireland.

 Plot

 In the year 2293, the human population is divided into the immortal "Eternals" and mortal "Brutals".
 The Brutals live in an irradiated wasteland, growing food for the Eternals, who live apart in "the Vortex," leading a luxurious but aimless existence on the grounds of a country estate.
-The connection between the two groups is through Brutal Exterminators, who kill and terrorize other "Brutals" at the orders of a huge flying stone head called Zardoz, which supplies them with weapons in exchange for the food they collect.
+The Brutal Exterminators kill and terrorize other "Brutals" at the orders of Zardoz, a flying stone head which supplies them with weapons in exchange for the food they collect.
 Zed, a Brutal Exterminator, hides aboard Zardoz during one trip, temporarily "killing" its Eternal operator-creator Arthur Frayn.